tomaskala/website/content/posts/cryptopals-set-5.md

 # [Challenge 40](https://cryptopals.com/sets/5/challenges/40)

-We implement Håstad's broadcast attack against a naive RSA implementation with a small public exponent (E=3 as implemented in the previous challenge).
+We implement Håstad's broadcast attack against a naive RSA implementation with a small public exponent (E=3 from the previous challenge).
 Why naive?
 Because directly exponentiating a message converted to a number works only on paper, this is the so-called textbook RSA.
-In reality, a [padding scheme](https://en.wikipedia.org/wiki/Optimal_asymmetric_encryption_padding) must be used to introduce randomness into the otherwise deterministic RSA encryption and make it resistant against chosen plaintext attacks.
+In reality, a [padding scheme](https://en.wikipedia.org/wiki/Optimal_asymmetric_encryption_padding) must be used to introduce randomness into the otherwise deterministic RSA encryption and to make it resistant against chosen plaintext attacks.
 This [StackOverflow answer](https://crypto.stackexchange.com/questions/52504/deciphering-the-rsa-encrypted-message-from-three-different-public-keys) nicely summarizes what's wrong with textbook RSA.

 ## Background